 - Profit and Loss Statements and Balance Sheets

 Create a table showing how long you wish to keep each type of club record.
-Any records connected to your Child Protection Policy must be kept until the child turns 21 years of age.
+Any records connected to your Child Protection Policy must be kept indefinitely.
 Financial records must be kept for 5 years.
 The committee should determine how long they wish to retain accident forms and waivers, programs and newsletters, but note that accident reports should be kept as long as possible, as legal action can drag on for years.
 Rather than clutter the Secretary’s house with a filing cabinet full of records, consider moving to electronic records which could be kept indefinitely.